jonasIv/udacity-data-engineering/Data Modeling/Project 1/README.md

 ```

 ## Running the pipeline
-First, create the database tables by executing
+Open a new Terminal in the Jupyter Notebook.
+Then, change into the `work/` directory.
+Create the database tables by executing
 ```
 $ python create-tables.py
 ```